 Surveys the four major managerial functions: planning, organizing, leading and controlling.
-Within a biblical framework examines developments from scientific management to ethics, diversity, social responsibility and globalization.
+Within a biblical framework, students examine developments from scientific management to ethics, diversity, social responsibility and globalization.

 Students advance their skill and confidence in using the workbook, database and output capabilities of Microsoft Excel.
-Focus is on understanding the advanced features of Excel and key issues of design and advanced output capabilities of spreadsheet programs.
+Focus is on understanding the advanced features of Excel, key issues of design, and advanced output capabilities of spreadsheet programs.

 This course focuses on the management of information systems within an organizational setting.
 During the course, students will experience the systems development life cycle as they create an information system.
 The course utilizes both object oriented and traditional methods for creating business models.

 The individuals who will challenge you to learn: